BeLencastre/Bot-Dino/README.md

-# Bot-Dino
+A bot that automatically plays the Dinossaur Game from Google Chrome.
-A bot that automatically plays the Dinossaur Game from Google Chrome
+Made on 02/2022